eloiisa-gh/herb-fun-facts/README.md

 ### Set up automatic deployments
+To automatically deploy this Generative AI Python Web Application from Version Control to Cloud Run:

 In the [Cloud Run page](https://console.cloud.google.com/run), select 'Create service', 'Continuously deploy from a repository (source or function)'.
 Click 'Set up with Cloud Build'.

 Step #1: Select the 'Source repository'.